Blendify/blender-manual/blender_docs/manual/modeling/metas/editing.rst

 .. hint::

-   This discussion of "polygonization" *doesn't* mean that the various meshes do not deform towards or away from each other (meta objects always influence one another in the usual way, whether or not they are members of the same family).
+   This discussion of "polygonization" *does not* mean that the various meshes do not deform towards or away from each other (meta objects always influence one another in the usual way, whether or not they are members of the same family).
 Rather, it means that the underlying mesh structure changes only when the *base* object transforms.